How to Increase SSD Lifespan? A Comprehensive Guide

 7. Optimize Write Intensive Software

-Some types of software in our computers are highly write-intensive.
-These software put extra write load and contributes to cell degradation a lot faster.
+Some types of software on our computers are highly write-intensive.
+These software places an extra write load and contributes to cell degradation much faster.
 These generally include video editing/rendering, VMs, Database management, photo editing, and backup software.
-It isn’t that these software are bad for your SSD but there are some tasks in them which do numerous write operations on the SSDs.
-Let’s see what are those and how you can optimize them.
+It isn’t that this software is harmful to your SSD, but it contains processes that perform numerous write operations on the SSD.
+If you also have this type of workload, it is best to opt for an SSD with good SLC Write Cache and its DRAM.

 7.1 Move Cache files and manage autosave in video editing software